GSA/digitalgov.gov/content/about/subscribe.md

 ---

 **The Digital.gov Newsletter** is a round-up of innovative work, news and ideas from people and teams across government.
 It also includes a list of the upcoming community events and training aimed at elevating our digital expertise.
 Our newsletter is sent out every Tuesday morning _(with the exception of holiday weeks)_.

 Our strategy is to provide you with just the right amount of information to help you and your team make something 5% better.
 We’re not interested in flooding your inbox with emails you don’t need.

 That said — while we aim to send one email each week, we may occasionally send stand alone emails with important news items or product launches.
 Though we'll keep those emails to a minimum.

+_Interested in contributing to Digital.gov?
+[Check out our contribution page »]({{< link "/about/contribute/" >}})_

 {{< box >}}
 ### Subscribe to our newsletter